In addition to the medical degree, the following dual degree programs are available in combination with an MD.

 Students should apply through the BME department admissions office.

 Contact the BME Admissions Office

 MD/MS in Biomedical Investigation

-The goal of the 5-year joint MD/ Masters of Science in Biomedical Investigation program at Case Western Reserve University School of Medicine is to train medical students in basic or clinical research approaches so that the physician graduate may conduct research to advance health.
-The core activities for this degree include limited credit from the medical core curriculum, 3-6 graduate courses in specific tracks, participation in a common seminar series, scientific integrity training, and a requirement for a special problems project that reflects a full year of research (18 hours of 601 non-graded credits) culminating in a written report and examination.
+The goal of the five-year joint MD/ Masters of Science in Biomedical Investigation program at Case Western Reserve University School of Medicine is to train medical students in basic or clinical research approaches so that the physician graduate may conduct research to advance health.
+The core activities for this degree include limited credit from the medical core curriculum, three to six graduate courses in specific tracks, participation in a common seminar series, scientific integrity training, and a requirement for a special problems project that reflects a full year of research (18 hours of 601 non-graded credits) culminating in a written report and examination.
 Students are anticipated to complete all graduate courses before entering the research year, allowing full focus on the research experience.